HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 [https://assetstore.unity.com/](https://assetstore.unity.com)

-→ The** Unity Asset Store **is home to a growing library of **free and commercial assets **created both by _Unity Technologies _and also members of the community.
+→ The **Unity Asset Store** is home to a growing library of **free and commercial assets** created both by _Unity Technologies_ and also members of the community.
 A wide variety of assets are available, covering everything from _textures, models and animations_, _to whole project examples, tutorials and Extension Assets_.

-Find and download the free asset _“5 animated Voxel animals_” .
+Find and download the free asset _“5 animated Voxel animals_”.

 [https://assetstore.unity.com/packages/3d/characters/animals/5-animated-voxel-animals-145754](https://assetstore.unity.com/packages/3d/characters/animals/5-animated-voxel-animals-145754)